tvmai/tvmai.github.io/_posts/2018-10-01-auto-tune-all.md

 It is well-optimized by NEON assembly.
 For example, the engineers write [13k lines of code](https://github.com/Tencent/ncnn/blob/master/src/layer/arm/convolution_3x3.h) for only 3x3 convolution layers.
 Since they released benchmark number in their github repo, we directly use these numbers.
-TVMs outperform it for all networks on Rasbperry Pi 3B.
+TVM outperforms it for all networks on Rasbperry Pi 3B.

 ![image](/images/autotune-all/arm.png){: width="90%"}